Pork in Pakistan: Hunting

 It is posited that one of the reasons for the boar's large population is the lack of a real predator, and because it does not have consumptive use for the vast majority of Pakistanis out of cultural and religious beliefs.
 The wild boar is not a protected species, and as such used to be hunted freely in Pakistan, by both locals and foreigners (some of whom came for trophy hunting).
 During the 1980s, wild hogs were targeted extensively for pest control.
 In Punjab, farmers were given a payment of USD$1 for each pig hunted and the program was estimated to have culled up to 20,000 boars annually.
 The military also culled nearly 10,000 boars in a single elimination exercise.
 The program was abandoned later due to lack of funds.
 The poaching of wild creatures such as boars was once considered a "time-honoured sport" (shikar) for men, who would locate and hunt the animals for days along the bordering regions with India, often straying close to the boundary unintentionally.
 Once making their kill, they would either hand over the boar to their Christian servants who ate pork, or sold the meat to butchers in India.

-In 2006, the CDA enacted a programme to cull wild boars using poisoning techniques.
+In 2006, the CDA enacted a program to cull wild boars using poisoning techniques.
 In the 2010s, a ban was imposed on hunting in Islamabad due to security issues relating to carrying weapons, which led to another population increase.
 The CDA stopped the wide distribution of hunting permits in this regard.